Eden1011/dotfiles/README.md

 Other steps:

 - Run `tmux` and press `Prefix + I` to fetch plugins.
-  If nothing is happening, inside `tmux` use command `source-file ~/dotfiles/.config/tmux/tmux.conf` - if it returns code 127 then you have a faulty `tpm` installation.
 - Run `nvim` to download `Lua` plugins.